mvolkmann/blog/src/rust.md

     println!("{:?}", colors); // ["RED", "YELLOW", "BLUE"]

-    // If we wanted to create a new vector rather than modify one in place ...
+    // To create a new vector rather than modify one in place ...
     //let new_colors: Vec<String> =
     //    colors.iter().map(|s| s.to_uppercase()).collect();
 }